pedrogomes0008/Investment-Calculator/README.md

 ## How to Run the project

-Follow the next steps to run Manage Tasks on your machine:
+Follow the next steps to run Investment Calculator on your machine:

 ### Prerequisites